 Are NuSI’s efforts limited to the United States?

 Currently, yes.
 But, we believe the answers NuSI will provide will improve the quality of life for people everywhere.
 We expect to collaborate with scientists and clinicians around the world to ensure we perform the best possible research, and we welcome leaders from around the world to help us expand our scientific borders and enlist public support internationally.
-If you would like to be notified of NuSI’s international efforts, please use the Sign Up resource to receive alerts.
+If you would like to be notified of NuSI’s efforts, please use the Sign Up resource to receive alerts.

 Is obesity the only type of research NuSI will be funding?